-How successful a credit union is at making money affects its long-term survivability.
-Earnings may be retained by the credit union, expanding its capital buffer, or be used to address problematic loans, potentially making the credit union better prepared to withstand economic trouble.
-Conversely, losses take away from a credit union's ability to do those things.
+A credit union's ability to earn money affects its long-term survivability.
+Earnings can be retained by the credit union, expanding its capital cushion, or be used to deal with problematic loans, potentially making the credit union better able to withstand economic trouble.
+Obviously, credit unions that are losing money are less able to do those things.

-On Bankrate's earnings test, BERGEN DIVISION scored 2 out of a possible 30, coming in below the national average of 10.31.
+On Bankrate's test of earnings, BERGEN DIVISION scored 4 out of a possible 30, below the national average of 10.11.

 One sign that the credit union is doing better than its peers in this area was its earnings ratio of 0.00 percent in our test, higher than the average for all credit unions.